I also ask Jenny the question, ‘What advice would you give someone who would like to get started with prophetic art?’

 - Above all else be close to the heart of God yourself

-- Learn to hear His voice and recognise the things that are significant to you–because that is most likely the things he wants you to paint.
+- Learn to hear His voice and recognize the things that are significant to you–because that is most likely the things he wants you to paint.

 Jenny describes this painting of the violin and the mantle as follows: